-The first three chapters of the Guide introduce the notion of self-representation at courts and provide overview of the litigation procedure and organisation of the court system in the FBiH.
-Chapters IV-VII explain the rules of litigation step-by-step, providing guidelines for filing and responding to a lawsuit, preparing and participating at court hearings and filing an appeal.
+The first three chapters of the Guide introduce the notion of self-representation at courts and provide overview of the litigation procedure and organization of the court system in the FBiH.
+Chapters IV-VIII explain the rules of litigation step-by-step, providing guidelines for filing and responding to a lawsuit, preparing and participating at court hearings and filing an appeal.
 Chapters IX and X provide overview of special procedures that are important for businesses, such as liquidation and the bankruptcy procedure.
 Chapter XI explains the enforcement procedure, since implementation of judicial decisions is critical part of the judicial procedure.
-Finally, Chapter XII gives information on alternative dispute resolution methods, including characteristics, advantages and disadvantages of mediation and arbitration.
+Chapter XII provides basic information on administrative disputes and proceedings in FBiH.
+Finally, Chapter XIII gives information on alternative dispute resolution methods, including characteristics, advantages and disadvantages of mediation and arbitration.
 Basic terms of litigation procedure are provided in the last chapter.
 Annex 1 provides information on ranges of court fees in each canton and links to the laws on court fees and calculators of court fees and costs of proceedings.
 Annex 2 provides contact details of courts as well as organizations or institutions that can provide additional referrals.
+Annex 3 provides table of templates' examples.